 This past weekend I took a day off from the usual Ahimsa business and decided to take a Deep Listening workshop.
-The class was taught by Lotus Sattva who has a long history in Leadership, Community Building and Social Permaculture.
+The class was taught by my friend Lotus Sattva who has a long history in Leadership, Community Building and Social Permaculture.
 I didn’t know exactly what to anticipate.
 I knew I felt compelled to go, and that I was interested in learning more about how to build my conscious communication skills.

 There were about 12 participants in the workshop, from varied backgrounds and professions.
 I, like many at the workshop think of myself as a relatively well adapted and trained listener at multiple levels – myself, my clients and my community.
 But we had a shared curiosity to find out what we could learn to strengthen communication and relationships?